RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

       SirenLinkedEntity.cs
   RESTyard.AspNetCore/                 # Existing — references Schema, adds endpoint
     Schema/
-      HypermediaSchemaEndpoint.cs      # MapHypermediaSchema("/_schema")
+      HypermediaSchemaEndpoint.cs      # MapHypermediaSchema() — default route: /hypermedia-schema
   RESTyard.Schema.Test/     # xunit — unit tests for schema model and Mermaid mapper RESTyard.HtoSourceGenerators.Test/   # xunit + Verify — snapshot tests for generated ToSiren(), GetSchema(), registry
 ```

 **Why Siren POCOs are emitted, not in a library:** The `ToSiren()` return type (`SirenEntity`) must be available in the consuming project.
 Emitting these types via the source generator avoids an extra NuGet dependency.
 The types are simple data classes with no logic — ideal for source generation.

-**Why Schema is a separate library:** The schema model (`HypermediaApiSchema`, `EntityTypeSchema`, etc.) needs to be consumed by external tools — client generators, Mermaid CLI, documentation UIs — that deserialize the `/_schema` JSON endpoint.
+**Why Schema is a separate library:** The schema model (`HypermediaApiSchema`, `EntityTypeSchema`, etc.) needs to be consumed by external tools — client generators, Mermaid CLI, documentation UIs — that deserialize the `/hypermedia-schema` JSON endpoint.
 These tools should not need to reference the full ASP.NET Core server library.
 Keeping the schema model in a lightweight standalone package enables this.

 ```
 RESTyard.Schema       (netstandard2.0 — schema model + Mermaid)
     ^                   ^
     |                   |
-RESTyard.AspNetCore     External tools (client generators, docs UIs) (schema endpoint)       (deserialize /_schema JSON)
+RESTyard.AspNetCore     External tools (client generators, docs UIs) (schema endpoint)       (deserialize /hypermedia-schema JSON)
 ```

 ## Intentionally Excluded from Schema